kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 ![Tagged training data][image3]

-RGB images of 400 by 640 where directly feed into the neural network given the tagged images highlighted above.
+RGB images of 400 by 640 where directly feed into the neural network given the tagged binary masks(The final training masks fed into the network where 1*400*600 - should we have had multiple classes of objects say, 3, the training mask would have been 3*400*600 - you get the drift).
-The neural net was feed training images of the unmarked driving data alongside a training set comprised of bounding boxes around vehicles.

-These trained neural net resulted in the following heatmaps/normalized logits:
+The trained neural net resulted in the following heatmaps/normalized logits after 3hrs training:

 ![Original image alongside predicted hotspots and training data][image4]

-It was somewhat of a relief to find sufficient results given that no data augmentation was carried out.
-Theoretically this could have] been used to increase the data set from 33GB to 100GB.
-This would have most certaintly resulted in better segmentation, however this is a MVP to be re-written in Pytorch (Keras is fun for rapid protoyping).
+It was somewhat of a relief to find  the sufficient results given that no data augmentation was carried out.
+Theoretically this could have] been used to increase the data set from 33GB to 100GB - by adding shadows, random rotations etc.
+This would have most certaintly resulted in better segmentation, however this is a MVP to be re-written in Pytorch (Keras and Jupyter are fun for rapid protoyping).

 #### 2. Explain how you settled on your final choice of HOG parameters.

-The neural architecture described below was picked so that the AWS GPU memory would not run out given the size of the batch data being feed into it.
-The GPUs used I think were P2, so 16gb Memory.
+The neural architecture described below was picked as we are dealing with a single classification class.
-The network was therefore trained on batch sizes of 1000 images(research shows that this should actually have been lower - but meh) and trained for 30 epochs using an ADAM optimizer, a learning rate of 1e4.
+The network was therefore trained on batch sizes of 1000 images(research shows that this should actually have been lower - but meh) and trained for 30 epochs using an ADAM optimizer, with a learning rate of 1e4.
 Here's a pretty picture of the final architecture:

 ![Original image alongside predicted hotspots and training data][image5]